philipmorg/philip-morgan-research-notes/src/site/notes/Philip Morgan Research Notes/SSR Guide - Public Preview.md

 		- Would you want a new vaccine tested by someone who will never use it on themselves?
 	- You need skin in the game
 		- This motivates context-gathering, which is critical to sanity-checking your findings.
-		- Guillaume story: "Are you OK if this invalidates your work's claimed value prop?"
+		- The unavoidable downside of skin in the game: Guillaume story: "Are you OK if this invalidates your work's claimed value prop?"
 	- You need to connect your research with a decision
 		- Otherwise you run the risk of useless "state of the industry" surveys.
 		- These have marketing/visibility value, but much less decision-enabling value and less potential to create IP.
-- Summary
-	- Motive: understand causation.
-	- 4 contexts
-		- Risk management.
-		- Innovation.
-		- Hybrid.
-		- Academic/Scientific.
-	- We are, coming from a spirit of service, trying to help our clients make better decisions.
 		- The rotten low-hanging fruit of SSR
 			- Unfortunately, some of the easier-to-execute SSR approaches are useful only for social signaling, and nearly or completely useless for enabling better decision making.
 			- Because these approaches are easier to execute, they're more common.
 And because they're more common, the availability heuristic causes us to think of these approaches as the default for SSR.
 They might be the default, but they're a bad default.
+- Summary
+	- Motive: understand causation.
+	- 4 contexts
+		- Risk management
+		- Innovation
+		- Hybrid
+		- Academic/Scientific
+	- We are, coming from a spirit of service, trying to help our clients make better decisions.